-An occupation certificate certifies that the building or nominated part of the building is suitable and safe to be occupied, in accordance with the relevant requirements of the Building Code of Australia (BCA).
+An Occupation Certificate certifies that the building or nominated part of the building is suitable and safe to be occupied, in accordance with the relevant requirements of the Building Code of Australia (BCA).

 Before issuing a certificate, key considerations are structural adequacy, fire safety and the health, safety and amenity of future occupants of the building.
-The PCA must also ensure that relevant development consent conditions and requirements have been complied with.
+The PC must also ensure that relevant development consent conditions and requirements have been complied with.

-Failure to obtain an occupation certificate is an offence which can result in substantial penalties or issue of notices and orders.
+Failure to obtain an Occupation Certificate is an offence which can result in substantial penalties or issue of notices and orders.